mvolkmann/blog/src/python/tkinter.md

 # Start the event loop.
 mainloop()
 ```

+In this example widgets are added directly to the main window.
+However, it is more typically to add multiple nested Frame objects
+to the main window and and add widgets to those
+in order to achieve desired layouts.
+The parent container of a widget is specified by the
+first argument to it constructor.
+When this is omitted, it defaults to the root window.

 To specify the initial window size and screen location,
 pass a specially formatted string to the `geometry` method.